radulacatusu/company-management/README.md

 ## To manually test the application

-I used POSTMAN to test the application.
-Later today I will add documentation how to test with cURL.
+I used POSTMAN and cURL to test the application.

 ### Create new company